 - Example: In a scenario where only one person handles all aspects of payroll, there is a risk of fictitious employees being added to the payroll for fraudulent purposes.

-- Loss of Internal Controls:
+- Loss of internal controls

 - Explanation: Effective internal controls are crucial for safeguarding assets, and dual control is a fundamental component of these controls.